DrogrinHunter/milestoneproject1/README.md

 The website uses many different features:
 * Index - the "Home" page features a Carousel that allows the user to click through three different images with captions.
 This is a brief view of what the company does.
 * About Us - the "About Us" page features a Google Maps API which is fully customizable to the users location.
 It allows them to find nearby locations that they might know to use for comparison.
+* Services - the "Services" page features the different type of work that the company can provide for the customer.
+It features a link for customers to see examples of previous
 * Recruitment - the "Recruitment" page allows potential employees to search for any roles that are available and to contact the business and send their CV in for consideration.
 * Gallery - the "Gallery" page allows users to see examples of previous work done by the company.
 They can click on a picture as a single image whilst also allowing them to see all pictures at once.

 ### Features Left to Implement
 In the future, I would like to add different animations to the "Gallery" page allowing for different user experiences.